Skip to main content

 • emotional

-The emotional aspect of the game is criticized for lacking depth and coherence, resulting in disjointed moments that fail to resonate with players.
-While some users appreciate the control over challenging song sections, the overall experience is seen as a missed opportunity for emotional engagement in a genre that typically excels in this area.
+The emotional aspect of the game is criticized for lacking coherence and depth, resulting in disjointed moments that fail to resonate with players.
+While some users appreciate the control it offers over challenging song parts, the overall emotional impact is seen as a missed opportunity in a genre that typically excels in creativity and emotional engagement.

 • “This is one of the several aspects that set this game above my expectations, but more so, made me feel like I was able to have more control over parts of songs I had difficulty with in order to better my score at the end.”